ShayekhBinIslam/shayekhbinislam.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: HummingBird
-description: a project with no image
+description: Developing a Reinforcement Learning game using Unity ML-Agents and training PPO agents for competiting with human.
-img:
+# img:
 importance: 4
-category: fun
+category: Reinforcement Learning
 ---

 Every project has a beautiful feature showcase page.